Great Lakes Engineering Works: History

 It was anticipated that GLEW would be the largest shipbuilding plant on the Great Lakes.
-In 1903, the plant owned eighty-five acres (34 ha) along the Detroit River that included 1400 ft of river frontage.
+In 1903, the plant owned 85 acres (34 ha) along the Detroit River that included 1400 ft of river frontage.
 The company began with a capital of $1.5 million and a $500,000 bond issue.
-Within three years of GLEW's formation, Detroit built fifty percent of the tonnage of all ships in the Great Lakes.
+Within three years of GLEW's formation, Detroit built 50% of the tonnage of all ships in the Great Lakes.

-The GLEW created opportunity for other companies and played a large wartime role during the company’s fifty-eight-year span.
+The GLEW created opportunity for other companies and played a large wartime role during the company’s 58-year span.
 Many shipping companies hoped that the skilled craftsmanship of the GLEW would help establish their firm as a major contender within the Great Lakes shipping industry.
 The Northwestern Mutual Insurance Company of Milwaukee contracted the GLEW to build the first ‘super freighter’ thus putting them on the map.
 Other orders of the same magnitude ensued which benefited the local economy.
-Hugh McElroy, general superintendent of the GLEW stated that these contracts presented 1,300 new jobs and thereby tripling the company’s workforce.
-William Penn Snyder, president of Shenango Furnace Company of Sharpsville, Pennsylvania felt that the incorporation of GLEW ships would clearly change his smaller (by comparison) iron and steel industry into a leading competitor.
+Hugh McElroy, general superintendent of the GLEW, stated that these contracts presented 1,300 new jobs and thereby tripled the company’s workforce.
+William Penn Snyder, president of Shenango Furnace Company of Sharpsville, Pennsylvania, felt that the incorporation of GLEW ships would clearly change his smaller iron and steel industry into a leading competitor.
 Just as Snyder had hoped, the record-breaking freighter, SS Shenango, helped dramatically expand the company.
 This relationship between the two companies led to the contract of more ships whereby even Elizabeth Russel, daughter of John Russel, vice president and treasurer of GLEW had the honor of christening the SS William P. Snyder.
-Although the Snyder did not set records, the GLEW would become renowned via other vessels.

 Construction achievements

 The GLEW set records and earned long-time standing recognition as a leading innovator in shipbuilding technology.
 In 1908, the SS Wyandotte was launched from the Ecorse site.
-This 364 ft. steel hulled, self-unloader was the prototype for the modern day self-unloader.
-Again technology advanced and the newer ships of 1911 based their design on the Wyandotte but were incorporated with grander features.
-The GLEW designed and built seven new ships of “full canal dimensions and rather deep draft,” thereby forging the way for bigger and better products and production and pushed technology further.
+This 364 ft steel hulled, self-unloader was the prototype for the modern day self-unloader.
+Again technology advanced, and the ships of 1911 based their design on the Wyandotte but were incorporated with more features.
+The GLEW designed and built seven ships of “full canal dimensions and rather deep draft,” thereby forging the way for bigger and better products and production and pushed technology further.